splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

   Network Explorer is no longer covered under Splunk support.
 Feature updates, security, or bug fixes are not bound by any SLAs.

-  If you wish to continue using this feature point the upstream eBPF Helm chart to the OpenTelemetry Collector running as a gateway to get data in.
+  If you wish to continue using Network Explorer to see data in Splunk Observability Cloud, point the upstream eBPF Helm chart to the OpenTelemetry Collector running as a gateway.

 You can install and configure Network Explorer as part of the Splunk Distribution of the OpenTelemetry Collector Helm chart.
 You also need the OpenTelemetry Collector eBPF Helm chart.